Cinque Vette Park: Mount Poncione

-Mount Poncione is shaped as a pyramid and is 993 meters high.
+Mount Poncione di Ganna is shaped as a pyramid and is 993 meters high.
 It appears as a wild spur detached from the ridge line that goes from Mount Monarco to Mount Piambello, descending steeply to Alpe Tedesco, with steep walls that border the Valganna valley.
 In the north-eastern part, steep woods descend towards Alpe Tedesco, whereas on the southern side a gentle crest connects it to the slightly higher Mount Minisfreddo.